joaomigueld3/desafio-loomi/README.md

 # Desafio-Loomi

 ## 📌 Overview
-This is the backend for **Desafio-Loomi**, providing authentication, user roles, and order management with a RESTful API.
+This is the backend for **Ecommerce-Chall**, providing authentication, user roles, and order management with a RESTful API.

 ---